Ptolemy II Philadelphus: Administration

-Particular measures to increase efficiency and income are attested from the start of the Second Syrian War.
-A decree, known as the Revenue Laws Papyrus was issued in 259 BC to increase tax yields.
+Particular measures to increase efficiency and income have been in place since the start of the Second Syrian War.
+A decree, known as the Revenue Laws Papyrus, was issued in 259 BC to increase tax yields.
 It is one of our key pieces of evidence for the intended operation of the Ptolemaic tax system.
 The papyrus establishes a regime of tax farming (telonia) for wine, fruit, and castor oil.

-Private individuals paid the king a lump sum up front for the right to oversee the collection of the taxes (though the actual collection was carried out by royal officials).
+Private individuals paid the king a lump sum up front for the right to oversee tax collection (though the actual collection was carried out by royal officials).
 The tax farmers received any excess from the collected taxes as profit.

-This decree was followed in 258 BC by a 'General Inventory' in which the whole of Egypt was surveyed to determine the quantity of different types of land, irrigation, canals, and forests within the kingdom and the amount of income that could be levied from it.
+This decree was followed in 258 BC by a "General Inventory" in which the whole of Egypt was surveyed to determine the quantities of different types of land, irrigation, canals, and forests within the kingdom, and the amount of income that could be levied from them.
 Efforts were made to increase the amount of arable land in Egypt, particularly by reclaiming large amounts of land from Lake Moeris in the Fayyum.
 Ptolemy distributed this land to the Ptolemaic soldiers as agricultural estates in 253 BC.

-The Zenon papyri also record experiments by the dioiketes Apollonius to establish cash crop regimes, particularly growing castor oil, with mixed success.
-In addition to these measures focused on agriculture, Ptolemy II also established extensive gold mining operations, in Nubia at Wadi Allaqi and in the eastern desert at Abu Zawal.
+The Zenon papyri also record experiments by the dioiketes Apollonius to establish cash-crop regimes, particularly castor oil cultivation, with mixed success.
+In addition to these measures focused on agriculture, Ptolemy II also established extensive gold mining operations in Nubia at Wadi Allaqi and in the eastern desert at Abu Zawal.

 Gold octodrachm of Ptolemy II, from Alexandria mint, c.
 272 BC.
 Obverse shows the jugate busts of Ptolemy II and Arsinoe II.
-The Greek legend reads: ΑΔΕΛΦΩΝ, "adelphōn", meaning "of siblings".
+The Greek legend reads: ΑΔΕΛΦΩΝ (meaning 'of siblings'.

 Scholarship and culture

 Ptolemy II was an eager patron of scholarship, funding the expansion of the Library of Alexandria and patronising scientific research.
 Poets like Callimachus, Theocritus, Apollonius of Rhodes, and Posidippus were provided with stipends and produced masterpieces of Hellenistic poetry, including panegyrics in honour of the Ptolemaic family.
-Other scholars operating under Ptolemy's aegis included the mathematician Euclid and the astronomer Aristarchus.
+Other scholars operating under Ptolemy's aegis included the mathematician Euclid and the astronomer Aristarchus of Samos.
 Ptolemy is thought to have commissioned Manetho to compose his Aegyptiaca, an account of Egyptian history, perhaps intended to make Egyptian culture intelligible to its new rulers.

 A tradition preserved in the pseudepigraphical Letter of Aristeas presents Ptolemy as the driving force behind the translation of the Hebrew Bible into Greek as the Septuagint.
 This account contains several anachronisms and is unlikely to be true.
-The Greek translation of the Hebrew Bible is likely to have taken place among the Jews of Alexandria, but the role of Ptolemy II is unclear and only the Pentateuch is likely to have been translated during his reign.
+The Greek translation of the Hebrew Bible is likely to have taken place among the Jews of Alexandria, but the role of Ptolemy II is unclear, and only the Pentateuch is likely to have been translated during his reign.